assembleinc/asm-config/eslint-config-jest/README.md

 # ASMBL ESLint Configuration

-This package contains ASMBL's ESLint configurations for JavaScript projects.
+This package contains ASMBL's ESLint configurations for testing within projects.

 ESLint is used for enforcement of code quality across ASMBL projects.

-All ESLint rules enforcing code style have been ~~disabled in favor of using prettier for code formatting~~ deprecated.

 ## Installation

 From the root of your package, install the ASMBL configuration:

-`yarn add --dev @assemble-inc/eslint-config-asm`
+`yarn add --dev @assemble-inc/eslint-config-jest`

 or

-`pnpm add --dev @assemble-inc/eslint-config-asm`
+`pnpm add --dev @assemble-inc/eslint-config-jest`

 or

-`bun add --dev @assemble-inc/eslint-config-asm`
+`bun add --dev @assemble-inc/eslint-config-jest`

 ## Configuration